In Pandemic and in Health, I Make This Vow

 But Lee said she’s holding even that expectation loosely.
 She said the situation has reminded her that God is in control.
 But she’s still planning for the worst.
 “Maybe our pastor can’t even meet us,” she said.
 “Maybe they’ll have a new rule where you can’t go to another person’s house if they’re not family.”

 Nevertheless, come rain, shine, or COVID, Lee said she and Hermann are going to tie that stubborn knot.
 Her dad, a pastor who lives in Virginia, was originally going to officiate their wedding.
-“If worse comes to worse, I’ll get my father to officiate us through Skype,” Lee said.
+“If worse comes to worst, I’ll get my father to officiate us through Skype,” Lee said.
 “But he needs to learn how to use Skype first.”

 Find hope and historical insight.
 For a limited time, explore 60+ years of CT archives for free!